TitusKirch/webBackup/README.md

 ## About the project

-A backup script for web applications.
+webBackup should become a feature-rich, automated and customizable backup script for web applications.

 ## Install